Red flag symptoms

 - Initial blood tests: FBC (plus ferritin in women of childbearing age or if other risk factors for iron deficiency), glucose, TSH and ESR

-- Others if clinically indicated: U&Es, LFTs, CRP, Epstein-Barr virus serology, calcium, coeliac screen, creatinine kinase, PSA, CA-125, 5,6 ECG, CXR, spirometry.
+- Others if clinically indicated: U&Es, LFTs, CRP, Epstein-Barr virus serology, hepatitis and HIV serology, calcium, coeliac screen, creatinine kinase, PSA, CA-125, 5,6 ECG, CXR, spirometry.

-If ferritin less than 50 microgram/L, consider treatment, even if Hb is within normal range.
-Further management is guided by clinical and laboratory findings.
+If ferritin is less than 50 micrograms/L, consider treatment, even if Hb is within normal range.
+Further management will be guided by clinical and laboratory findings.

 When to refer

 - If symptoms are atypical or progressive and the patient appears unwell